Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Renormalized Energy and the Point Vortex Flow

 Observe that $\omega_0 < 0.$ Furthermore, if the momentum value $\scrj_0 = -\frac{\rho^2}{2}$ is prescribed, then $\omega_0$ is uniquely determined from \eqref{singleringeq}.

-As mentioned in the Introduction there have been some recent works that pursue existence and stability issues related to relative equilibria in the disc, see for instance \cite{qdaithesis,kurakin1,speetjens} and references therein.
-For the convenience of the reader, we provide below a general framework for constructing families of relative equilibria, based on symmetry considerations.
-This framework in particular, yields as special cases relative equilibria constructed in the aforementioned articles.
-To the best of our knowledge, this general framework, which reduces the problem of finding relative equilibria \textit{in the unit disc} to solving systems of algebraic equations, is new.
+The point vortex system posed in $\bC$ is well studied; the system corresponding to the unit disc, has received some recent attention see \cite{qdaithesis,kurakin1,speetjens} and references therein.
+We now give below an algebraic characterization of relative equilibria in the disc which contains as special cases results of the aforementioned studies.
 We closely follow a similar such program carried out in \cite{lewisratiu} for the point vortex flow posed in $\bC.$

-For reasons that will be apparent in Section \ref{sec:Min}, let $k > 1$ be a divisor of $n.$ We will construct a relative equilibrium that is fixed by the group of rotations through angle $\frac{2\pi}{k}.$ Let $N_- >1$ be the number of degree $-1$ vortices.
-Then $N_- $ needs to be a multiple of $k. $ The number of positive vortices $N_+ = n + N_-$ and hence the total number of vortices is $N = n + 2N_-.$ The numbers $N, N_\pm$ are clearly multiples of $k.$
+In order to capture relative equilibria by symmetry, let $k > 1$ be a divisor of $n.$ We characterize relative equilibria having the $k-$fold symmetry property, i.e. those that are fixed by the group of rotations through angle $\frac{2\pi}{k}.$ Denoting by $N_-$ the number of $-1$ vortices, $N_+ := n+ N_-$ the number of $+1$ vortices and $N = N_- + N_+$ the total number of vortices, we observe easily that $N, N_{\pm}$ are all divisible by $k.$

-Given this set up, let us index the rings by Latin subscripts such as $r,s$ that range from $1,\cdots, \frac{N}{k}$ and index vortices in a given ring with a second Greek sub-script.
+Given this set up, we index the rings by Latin subscripts such as $r,s$ that range from $1,\cdots, \frac{N}{k}$ and index vortices in a given ring with a second Greek sub-script.
 Thus, vortices on the $r$th ring, containing $k$ vortices each of strength $d_r \in \{\pm 1\},$ are labeled $(\zeta_{r\beta})_{\beta = 0}^{k-1}.$ Then the equations \eqref{pvfode} take the form